Temporal Team Semantics Revisited: Conclusion

-In conjunction with the considerations about establishing the alternation on $o$, we obtain the following two corollaries: \begin{corollary} Model checking for synchronous $\teamltl$ can be reduced in linear time in the given formula length and model to model checking for $\exteamltl$, $\ateamltl( \bor \bor \bor \varovee \varovee \bor \bor \bor \bor \varovee \bor \bor$$, \NE, \flatop, \dep{}, \subseteq)$ can be translated to AABA over teams of fixed size, thus yielding a general approach to define restricted asynchronous semantics and obtain decidability for the path checking problem as well as the finite model checking and satisfiability problem.
+In this paper, we revisited temporal team semantics and introduced quantification over \tefs in order to obtain fine-grained control of asynchronous progress over different traces.
+We discussed required properties for \tefs in depth and showed that, unlike previous asynchronous hyperlogics, variants of our logic can express some of these properties (such as synchronicity and fairness) themselves.
+Table~\ref{tbl:overview} summarises the complexity results for the model checking problem.
+We have shown that the model checking problem is highly undecidable already for $\exteamctl$ with Boolean disjunctions.
+However, we also showed that $\teamctls(\bor,\bneg, \NE, \flatop, \dep{}, \subseteq)$ can be translated to AABA over fixed-size teams, providing a general approach to defining restricted asynchronous semantics and obtaining decidability for the path checking problem as well as the finite model checking and satisfiability problems.

-A possible direction for future work would be to study further restricted classes of \tefs beyond $k$-synchronicity and $k$-context-boundedness for which the corresponding emptiness problem for AABA is decidable, since this would not only lead to new decidable semantics for our logic, but also for other logics such as H$_{\mu}$ \cite{GutsfeldMO21}.
+A possible direction for future work would be to study further restricted classes of \tefs beyond $k$-synchronicity and $k$-context-boundedness for which the corresponding emptiness problem for AABA is decidable, since this would lead not only to new decidable semantics for our logic but also for other logics such as H$_{\mu}$ \cite{GutsfeldMO21}.
+Additionally, it would be interesting to look into different techniques to solve variants of the model checking and satisfiability problems in which the number of traces is not fixed.

 \begin{acks} The first two authors were partially funded by the DFG grant MU 1508/3-1.
-The third author was partially funded by the DFG grant ME 4279/1-2.
-The fourth author was partially funded by the DFG grant VI 1045/1-1.
-We thank the anonymous reviewers for their helpful comments. \end{acks}
+The third author was partially funded by the DFG grants ME 4279/1-2 and ME 4279/3-1.
+The fourth author was partially funded by the DFG grant VI 1045/1-1. \end{acks}